California Electrician License: How to Become a Certified Electrician in CA

 The cost to renew your contractor license varies based on the status of your license:

-Depending on how you qualify, your process to renew will vary.
-Single-qualifiers can renew their license using the CSLB’s online portal.
-Multiple qualifiers, however, will need to manually fill in the electrician license renewal form and either hand-deliver it or mail it in.
+Depending on how you qualify, your renewal process will vary.
+Single qualifiers can renew their license using the CSLB’s online portal.
+Multiple qualifiers, however, will need to fill in the electrician license renewal form manually and either hand-deliver it or mail it in.
 Renewal applications can be mailed to:

 Contractors State License Board